 Active QMF Clinical Trials

-This ongoing randomized, double-blind, placebo-controlled study is being conducted to determine whether 1072nm infrared light stimulation can slow and perhaps reverse the symptoms of early to mid-stage dementia.
-Accepted participants receive 45 consecutive days of twenty-minute sessions conducted in their own home.
+This phase I, 90-day, randomized, double-blind, placebo-controlled trial is being conducted to determine whether 1068nm infrared light stimulation can effect symptoms of age related memory impairment.
+Subjects receive 90 consecutive days of 5-minute sessions conducted in their own home.
 Participants’ EEG activity, memory and other cognitive abilities are tested before and after the 90-day trial.
 Placebo group subjects will receive the active treatment upon completion of the protocol.
 All study services are provided at no cost.

 If you or a loved one are noticing memory loss, call 610-940-0488 to learn how to participate in this clinical trial.

 This Phase I study studies the effect of 1068nm near inrared light.
 Subjects will participate in 90, twice daily, 5-minute sessions of transcranial near infrared stimultaion.
 Neurophysiological, movement and gait testing is carried out before and after the study period.
 The training sessions are conducted remotely to allow subjects to participate even if they are living at a distance.
-They will need to have a high-speed internet connection and computer to run the neurofeedback training software.

 To determine your eligibility, call Dr. Berman at 610-940-0488.